ArtoriaRen/ExchageSmartContract/README.md

 ### Exchange Overview Tab
 1. Display Token and Ether balance

     Token is hard coded to "FIXED", so its balance can only be displayed after you add "FIXED" token to the Exchange on the "Manage Token Tab".

+2. Deposit Token

+    Step 1.
+In the "Manage Token" tab, approve the Exchange can spend a certain amount of tokens in our name by filling out the "Approve Token Allowance" table with the Exchange address as "To (address)".

+    Step 2.
+Go to the "Exchange Overview" tab and fill out the "Deposit Token" tab.
+    Notes that the amount should not exceed that filled in Step 1.
+This will  credit the amount of tokens inside the Exchange to our address.

+3. Withdraw Token

+    Fill the "Withdraw Token" table.
+You should see token balance displayed at the top of the webpage changes.

+If Ether or Token balance is not updated automatically, please refresh the webpage manually.

 ## Note
 1. Whenever you restart `testrpc`, run `truffle migrate` again.